 To avoid developing more serious injuries related to a foot fracture, you should look for the following symptoms of a broken foot:

 If you have a fracture in your foot you should avoid walking, even if you are able, as it may cause additional pain and prevent healing.

 Let Us Know How We Can Help You

 Contact us if you have any questions, or if you would like to request a consultation.

 Treatments for Foot Fractures, Ankle Fractures and Stress Fractures

-If you think you have fractured or broken your foot, ankle or toe you should see Dr. Verville in Frisco, Tx as soon as possible.
+If you think you have fractured or broken your foot, ankle, or toe you should see Dr. Verville in Frisco, Tx as soon as possible.
 Try to keep weight off the injured foot and apply ice to reduce swelling until your appointment.
-Treatments for a broken ankle or broken foot depend on the exact site and severity of the fracture.
+Treatments for a broken ankle or broken foot depend on the exact location and severity of the fracture.